 Welcome to our website.
-If you have an interest in Gender Studies, or would like to learn more, please think about dropping into a Gender Studies Student Club meeting or contacting any Gender Studies faculty member for more information.
+If you have an interest in Gender and Intersectionality Studies, or would like to learn more, please think about dropping into a Gender Studies Student Club meeting or contacting any Gender and Intersectionality Studies faculty member for more information.
 The program brochure is available for download here.

-What You Can Do with a GS Minor
+What You Can Do with a PGIS Minor

 Advocacy for Inequalities

 Only 6 credits may be shared with major.